VanishingPuzzle/Blockchain2023/Final_implementation_LANDMarkt/readme.txt

+This is the final implementation using 1 POOL, for the 4 pool guide check our repo.

 This is the LAND_MARKT contract deployment guide

 LAND_MARKT is a contract that allows you to deposit NFTs and borrow ETH from a pool using them as collateral.